 For big-name shows, it's best to book as soon as tickets go on sale, as popular performances can sell out weeks or even months in advance, especially during school holidays.

-Families can often save by attending preview performances, weekday shows, or early-bird pricing.
+Families can often save by attending preview performances, weekday shows, or by taking advantage of early-bird pricing.
 Some theatres also release last-minute deals closer to opening nights.

 Arriving early helps you find seats, settle your children, and use the bathroom before the show starts.
 Intervals are an excellent chance for snack breaks.
 Seating layouts vary, so checking seat views in advance can be helpful.